AndreBaumeier/contentful-bedrock/README.md

 ## Prerequisites

+ You will need an AWS account and have to be logged in.
 Refer to the AWS Account Creation Documentation for a detailed [guide](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html).

 > Note: A credit card is required for account creation, but you won't be billed for this step.
 > :warning: